Analysis | How China’s Mystery Pneumonia Illness is Different From SARS

 1. What’s the worry?

 The outbreak in Wuhan, a city of 11 million, appears severe.
-Dozens of people have been hospitalized since the first patient developed symptoms Dec.
-12. A handful were in serious condition.
-On the other hand, at least eight patients have been discharged and no fatalities had been reported as of Jan.
-9. There also haven’t been any cases of health-care workers becoming infected, which supports early findings that the disease probably isn’t being transmitted from person to person.
+Dozens of people have been hospitalized -- a handfuk in serious condition -- since the first patient developed symptoms Dec.
+12. On the other hand, at least six patients were discharged and only one fatality was reported though Jan.
+12. The death occurred in a patient with serious underlying medical conditions.
+There also haven’t been any cases of health-care workers becoming infected, which supports early findings that the disease probably isn’t being transmitted from person to person.
 That reduces the potential of it spawning an outbreak like SARS, which began in China and swept across the globe, infecting thousands of people.

 2. What are the symptoms?